1–2 spots available for Q2 · Claim yours

 The Real Cost of a Slow Website in 2026

-A slow website costs you more than you think.
+A slow website costs more than founders think.
 Lost revenue, wasted ad spend, SEO penalties, and abandoned carts add up fast.
-Here's how to calculate what speed is actually costing your business, with real numbers and a case study.
+How to put a number on what speed is actually costing you, with real research and a 10x case study.

 By Adriano Junior

-• Slow landing pages inflate your Google Ads cost-per-click by 25-50% through lower Quality Scores.
+• Slow landing pages inflate Google Ads cost-per-click via lower Quality Scores.
+Landing page experience is one of the three components.

-• Fixing speed problems often costs a fraction of the revenue you're losing.
-A performance optimization project starts at $2,000.
+• Fixing speed issues usually costs a fraction of the revenue you are losing.
+A focused website project starts at $2,000.

 Table of contents